 Despite the many colors “above the fold,” Sur la Route Encore’s site (designed by Minuit Sept) toes the minimalist line.

-Dropbox’s purpose (as illustrated) and call to action have a hefty impact from their airy design.
+Dropbox’s purpose (as illustrated) and call to action have a hefty impact — due, in part, to their airy design.

 Products take center stage on Budnitz’s homepage, and the “SHOP” button just screams at us to “buy one of these bedazzling bikes ASAP!”